 If you like the video please hit the Like button or share with your friends (thanks!).
 Click to Subscribe to my Youtube Channel and see my videos!

 Sometimes I add nuts like almonds, hazelnuts or walnuts to the mix.
 My girls like walnuts and there’s a couple of trees nearby in neighbor’s yards which often end up in our yard from kids throwing them.
 The girls know the sound of walnuts being cracked and go crazy for them, almost as excited as crickets and grasshoppers!

-I scatter about a cup in the run and let the girls scratch and peck about after the grains.
+I scatter about a half cup in the run and let the girls scratch and peck about after the grains.

 We have a friend who has backyard chickens and he swears that chia seeds give double yolkers in his flock.
 We haven’t seen any double yolkers but we see a big color difference between store bought, barn raised eggs and our girls’ eggs.